neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media_template_work_packages.md

 - Uploading the results on YouTube
 - Promoting the results on additional platforms such as LinkedIn

+Video creation frequency is set as appropriate in the eyes of the Social Media SIG.

 > [!NOTE]
 > Video series take a lot of effort to produce and should therefore be used sparringly.